scarletquasar/GitGrabber.NET/README.md

 | 1.0.0 | ver1.0.0 |

 ## Usage
+(Nuget package soon).
 To get started with GitGrabber you have to install the package manually adding the `git-grabber.dll` (of /out/ folder in the repository) in the project and a reference in the *.csproj:

 ```html